mhusnainee/deligate_call/README.md

 - Deploy both contracts

-- Copy the address of contract onw and paste it in the address parameter of contract two's set1 function
+- Copy the address of contract one and paste it in the address parameter of contract two's set1 function